Teja-Tatimatla/feedia/README.md

 ## Needs lot of work with refactoring, optimization and code clean up.

+## If the debugger halts with null check error, just restart it.

 ## Getting Started

 This project is a starting point for a Flutter application.